If your battery on your ATV keeps dying or if you want to keep your battery in tip-top shape then you’ll need a good battery charger.

-If you keep your ATV or Side by Side in your garage or anywhere that is covered and near an electrical outlet then all you need is a battery charger like this here (Amazon Link Ad).
+If you keep your ATV or Side by Side in your garage or anywhere that is covered and near an electrical outlet then all you need is a battery charger like this here (ad).
 We cover what type of smart charger you need down below.

 If you keep your off-road machine somewhere that is either not covered or lacks a power source then you’ll need something else.

 That something else is a simple solar panel charger.
 If you never had a solar panel battery charger before then you’re missing out.
 It uses no power.
 The right one keeps the battery in great shape and the best part is it doesn’t need to be in direct sunlight.